 - Model positive body image: Hearing parents say negative things about themselves can cause toddlers and children to look for the same qualities in themselves, even at a young age, and studies show that children whose parents don’t like their bodies are more likely to dislike their own bodies.
 Reframing the way your family talks about appearance can help fight this effect.
 “I’m going to change into something I like better,” is a more positive message for a young child to internalize than, “These pants make me look fat.”
 “I’m going to brush my hair,” is more constructive than, “My hair looks awful.”
 Avoid comments like “these pants make me look fat,” or “I can’t go out, my hair looks awful.”
 Small shifts in language like this help you avoid assigning negative words and descriptions to your body and can make a huge difference to what your child picks up from hearing you.
 Essentially, if it would bother you to hear Baby say it to themselves in the mirror, it’s probably a good idea not to say it to yourself, either.

 - Compliment Baby: Hearing positive statements about themselves helps children to develop positive feelings about themselves.
-These compliments can start anywhere – tell Baby she has a lovely smile, her hair looks great, or the clothes she’s picked out look awesome, but don’t stop there.
+These compliments can start anywhere – tell Baby he has a lovely smile, his hair looks great, or the clothes he’s picked out look awesome, but don’t stop there.
 Compliment what’s inside too.
-Let her know you love how generous she is when she shares, or how hard she works at completing a task, or how good she is at art.
+Let him know you love how generous he is when he shares, or how hard he works at completing a task, or how good he is at art.
 Make it a point to point out and compliment things about family, friends, and other people too.
 Talking about what people do rather than what they look like whenever you can takes some of the emphasis off of appearance as a factor in self-esteem or value.

 - Teach the value of inner beauty: Spending more time discussing what’s inside, and less time discussing what’s outside, shows your child what matters most.
 Have conversations about qualities and behaviors that you value more than appearance.
 Make small talk about how smart or talented celebrities are, instead of mentioning their looks.
 Ask your children “what makes a good friend?”
 Discuss what to do if your child hears someone at school being criticised for their body or appearance, and role play some situations where your child can practice saying “it’s what’s inside that matters,” or “I don’t care, he’s my friend and I like him the way he is.”